vpcarroll15/college-football/README.md

 Here is how maximum likelihood estimation will work for our use case.
 I have access to [ten years of college football results](scores.csv), from 2010 to 2019.
-I will begin by giving every team an Elo ranking of 1000, and I will choose my values of *k*, *home_field*, and *season_regression*.
+I will begin by giving every team an Elo ranking of 1000, and I will choose some values for *k*, *home_field*, and *season_regression*.
 Then I will start feeding scores into my model.
-I will ask it to predict the outcome of the contest between the Chipmunks and the Orioles, and the model will give me a probability.
-It then updates the Elo ratings of both teams according to the result.
+I will ask it to predict the outcome of each contest, and the model will give me a probability.
 The product of all those probabilities is the quality of the model.

 If we are choosing between two models, or two sets of parameters, then we choose the one that is